kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 training to focus on task-relevant information in the presence of distractions.

 Mental skills have been successfully applied to competitive sports.
-Goal setting and motivation are key strategies in long-term development and growth.
+Goal setting and motivation are critical in long-term development and growth.
-Arousal regulation before a session can affect driver focus and can have physiological and therefore performance effects.
+Arousal regulation before a session can affect the driver's focus and physiologic state, which in turn can affect performance.

 ## Future Research
 Determining how to apply the strategies in sports science is the kernel to